dynatrace-oss/barista/components/progress-circle/README.md

 | `value` | `number` | `0`     | Gets and sets the value on the progress circle.        |
 | `min`   | `number` | `0`     | Gets and sets the minimum value on the progress circle |
 | `max`   | `number` | `100`   | Gets and sets the maximum value on the progress circle |

+With `ng-content` the content inside the progress-circle can be set.

 ## Outputs